soteris/starter-academic-personal-website/content/publication/lee-ghost-2017/index.md

   found in all steps of AIT.
 The attacks we present, dubbed Ghost Installer Attack (GIA), are found to pose a realistic threat to Android ecosystem.
 Further, we developed both a user-app-level and a system-level defense that are innovative and practical.'
-publication: '*2017 47th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN)*'
+publication: '*47th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN ''17)*'
 doi: 10.1109/DSN.2017.33
 ---